 This is why I turned to Cricut to create a unique way to teach my kids manners.
 As a traveling family, we work to incorporate life lessons through a global lens.
 We stress the importance of being polite at home and on the road.
 When thinking about teaching kids manners, I thought it would be fun to use my Cricut to create a cool sign with keywords and phrases to hang up at home.

 We speak English in our home, but we’re learning Spanish as a second language.
 To be polite, we work to learn a few words and phrases in our host country’s language before visiting any non-English speaking country.
-For our next big trip, we’re headed to Switzerland.
-To teach my kids manners, I created a wall sign that says, “Please”, “Thank you,” and “Excuse Me” in English, Spanish and Swiss German.
+When we were planning for our family trip to Switzerland.
+I created a wall sign that says, “Please”, “Thank you,” and “Excuse Me” in English, Spanish and Swiss German.
 I used my Cricut to cut the words out of vinyl, and then I adhered them to a premade wooden sign that I purchased at a craft store.

 The sign was easy to create and turned out really nice.
 Here’s how to use Cricut to create your own: